maddyzt/tweeter/README.md

 ## Features

+- Tweets are rendered and displayed in  real time
 - Dynamic character counter and validation rules to ensure tweets are within the 140 character limit
 - Ability to toggle on/off the compose tweet section
 - Responsive design for both mobile and desktop